eemed/sanedit/README.md

 * Multiple cursors
 * Filetree
 * Syntax highlighting using PEGs
+* Regex and glob patterns are handled by converting them to PEGs
 * Terminal UI
 * Modal and non-modal editing using configuration